ThrowTheSwitch/Ceedling/README.md

     ceedling new YourNewProjectName --as_gem

-This creates a new folder named YourNewProjectName.
-Inside it will be your shiny new project file and a couple of src and test directories to get you started.
+This creates a new folder named `YourNewProjectName`.
+Inside it will be your shiny new `project.yml` file and a couple of `src` and `test` directories to get you started.
 You can then tweak all of those things to your heart's content.